rikyriver/isbg/README.md

 Tomcat version 9

-For connect to server
+To connect to a server, from Java

-com.kaliman.dashboard.DbConnection +> getConnectionAdmin
+com.kaliman.dashboard.DbConnection => getConnectionAdmin

 			AcURL="";
 			AcUser="";